 Illusions of Freedom in Leni Zumas’ “Red Clocks” - 19:00

 Portland writer Leni Zumas’ novel “Red Clocks” imagines a world in which reproductive rights for women have been more or less eliminated.
 Her future, not terribly distant from 2019, is built around an ideology rooted in traditional gender roles.
 Zumas introduces us to four women, and weaves their lives together in a narrative that’s satisfied readers, and her own questions about biology and identity.

 “I was doing research on fertility treatments for my own sake,” Zumas told us, “and I happened to stumble upon something: the Personhood Amendment.
 Versions of this have been proposed by lots of lawmakers.
 It really captured my imagination and my fear.”

 If you wanted a soundtrack for a journey into our collective fantasies, the latest record from the band Typhoon, “Offerings,” might be the thing.
 This 10-piece outfit fronted by Kyle Morton has never lacked for ambition.
 But the high-concept music in this record raises the bar.

 “Offerings” came out in January 2018.
 It imagines one man’s descent into a world of illusions as he experiences memory loss and madness.
 Morton asks, if we forget our past, what’s left of us?
 It’s a powerful allegory for an entire culture losing itself.

-We talked with Morton and got treated to live performances in a special, extended opbmusic session in January.
+We talked with Morton and got treated to live performances in a special, extended opbmusic session last year.
 Typhoon is on a break and working on new music for 2019.